 There is a good piece by Micah AKA Maddox about starting testosterone at a low dose and understanding dosage.
 I also encourage you to check out Medical Therapy and Health Maintenance for Transgender Men: A Guide for Health Care Providers by Dr. Nick Gorton, Dr. Jamie Buth, and Dean Spade.
 This can be a helpful resource to share with your doctor if they don't have experience providing care for trans masculine people, and can also help you understand your own health needs.

 Transitioning slowly can also be socially awkward because the physical changes visible to others will not happen as quickly as if you started out at a large dose of testosterone right away.
 But for myself and many of my students, we've found it worth it to go slowly to assure a gradual transition for our voices, knowing that the changes will still come, they just won't happen as quickly.
 And of course, some people don't want full physical masculinization, or aren't sure whether they want to remain on hormones for the long term, so starting at a low dose can be a great fit for folks in that boat.
-Above all, I think it's helpful to remember that it's not actually us who are awkward.
+I think it's helpful to remember that it's not actually us who are awkward.
 It's our society, which is structured by transphobia, patriarchy, and a binary view of gender that doesn't make room for the fabulous variety of genders and bodies that exist in the universe.
 But we can all be a part of building a more gender liberatory world!

 10. I've learned from my reading, personal life experience and my observations working with other singers that the younger you transition, the more pliable your body is and therefore the more easily your voice will change.
 I believe that a big part of the reason my own vocal transition was relatively smooth is that I was twenty when I began taking testosterone.
 This is not to say that people transitioning at forty and above can't keep singing well, but it's important to know that your voice may not have as much elasticity as someone transitioning earlier in their life.
 Access to hormonal transition at a young age is definitely a privilege, not something that all trans people share.
 I hope that as time goes on we will have more research, information and personal stories about the most effective ways for people who transition later in life to have a smooth vocal transition.
 If you have thoughts on this and want to share your experience with me, I would love to hear them.
 I encourage you to contact me.